jlparker3/Updated-portfolio/README.md

 During this assignment, I enjoyed letting myself get creative and discovering different things I could do with my portfolio.
 I had some rounds of trial and error with css sizing settings.

 # Credits
+I used bootstrap for my CSS framework.
 I thought the typewriter effect would give my portfolio some depth without over complicating the page.
 I used this css snippet by Geoff Graham to acheive the typewriter effect.
 I also linked the direct article below. <br>
 https://css-tricks.com/snippets/css/typewriter-effect/ by Geoff Graham

 # Screenshot of working application